StatStud/techblog/content/posts/php-sql-web.md

 NOTE: You get to do a "git pull" anytime you update your repo, otherwise your website will not render the changes.

+Double NOTE: Once you push your changes to the repo **AND** do a git pull on the remote server, you should see the changes **INSTANTLY** on the website.
+Otherwise, you probably forgot to do a git pull from the server side :) (or there's a bug in your code).

 # SSH-ing into website

 ```sh